 The paper does not have a clear argument; neither is the paper well-organized nor well-written.
-There may also be a number of stylistic, grammatical and spelling errors.
+There may also be some stylistic, grammatical, and spelling errors.

 The paper is documented but the sources consulted are limited in scope and in all probability much too general for a thorough understanding of the essay topic.